 Our Community HealthCorps members Can Get the Best of Both Worlds

-Members will: Learn and perform activities that enhance services provided by community health agency staff, assist community health agency patients and community residents who do not have access to a medical home through education and enrollment in health insurance, work with patients to ensure they keep appointments and follow treatment plans to better use primary and preventive health services, provide health education to help patients understand how to live a healthy lifestyle, recruit, train, and manage long-term non-AmeriCorps volunteers; and
+1) Learn and perform activities that improve the health-care delivery system and local health outcomes: enhance services provided by community health agency staff, assist patients and community residents to access their medical home through outreach and education, work with patients to ensure they keep appointments, and follow treatment plans to better use primary and preventive health services, provide health education to help patients understand how to live a healthy lifestyle, recruit, train, and manage long-term non-AmeriCorps volunteers;

-1) The ability to help make a difference in health-care delivery and service.
+2) Make a difference in health-care delivery and service; and

-2) The chance to experience what it is really like to live and breathe in a rural community and live in one of the most beautiful places in the world.
+3) Experience living in a small rural community.
 Mendocino County is a beautiful rural area with magnificence and challenge.
 We enjoy vineyards, redwoods, the ocean and rocky coastline, and big skies.
 If you want to live and experience rural community living, choosing one of our sites will give you that.

 Are You Ready for the Beauty?